mikekeith52/School-Shootings-Supervised-Unsupervised-Learning/README.md

 # Publication

-The results of all the above are published in Spire Magazine:
+The results of all the above are published in Spire Magazine in a format understandable to non-technical readers:

 https://spiremagazine.com/2018/10/15/a-statistical-exploration-of-school-shootings/

 # R Code
-R code is attached and will not be expounded here.
+R code is attached to the repository and will not be expounded here.